EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

 See, we are closing to the "real" socket!

 Let's continue.
-Since we are create a "Server" socket, we will get into `Net.serverSocket(true)`:
+Since we are creating a "Server" socket, we will get into `Net.serverSocket(true)`:

 ```java